Bass Clarinet Duo

 klezmer and eastern european folk music

 Jonathan is also a dedicated and passionate performer of Klezmer and Eastern European styles of music, in both traditional and experimental incarnations.
 For many years he was the clarinetist in the San Francisco Bay Area band Zoyres.
-He has also performed with the Bay Area band Adama, Yiddish singer Heather Klein, and the Washington DC-based band Machaya.
+He has also performed with the Bay Area band Adama, Yiddish singer Heather Klein, the Washington DC-based band Machaya, and Boston’s Hankus Netsky.

 music director for dance productions

-Jonathan has worked as Music Director on four dance productions with choreographers Janice Garrett and Charles Moulton, with a fifth production currently in the works.
+Jonathan has worked as Music Director on five dance productions with choreographers Janice Garrett and Charles Moulton.
 He has overseen all musical aspects of the productions, including finding repertoire; putting together a live instrumental ensemble; arranging, editing, and composing music as needed; and playing in and conducting the ensemble during the shows.

 Photo: R J Muna